9 strategies to help a parent who refuses care

 Weave a new aide in gradually, says Kane.
 Start with short home visits or meet for coffee, then bring the aide along to the doctor's a few weeks later.
 "You leave early on some pretext, letting the aide accompany your parent home."

-As long as seniors are not endangering themselves or others, let them make their own choices, says Cohen.
+As long as a senior loved one is not in danger or endangering others, let them make their own choices, says Cohen.
 "You can't be at your parent's side all the time.
 Bad things can happen, and you can't prevent them," she says.
 "You need to accept limits on what you can accomplish and not feel guilty."
-It may sound unfeeling, but maybe going a day or two without meals is just the reality check an elder needs to welcome a badly needed helping hand.